highonskooma/dotfiles/README.md

-## My Personal dotfiles
+# My Personal dotfiles

 Managed with gnu stow.

-# Instructions
+## Instructions

 1. Copy configuration file into ~/dotfiles directory following the same structure as the home folder.
-2. Before running stow . make sure to commit any unsaved changes.
+2. Before running `stow .` make sure to commit any unsaved changes.

-# For dealing with directories
+## For dealing with directories

 1. Copy the whole directory to the corresponding ~/dotfiles location.
-2. Run stow with the --adopt flag: stow -adopt .
+2. Run stow with the --adopt flag: `stow --adopt .`.

-# New files/directories (plugins, extra configuration...)
+## New files/directories (plugins, extra configuration...)

 New files cannot be added directly to the dotfiles directory, instead: